giada1198/Hands-Dance/README.md

 # Hands-Dance
-is a Kinect-based music-themed action game that focuses on hand movements.
+Hands Dance is a Kinect-based music-themed action game that focuses on hand movements.